Mr-RedBeard/Derek-Smith-Data-Science-Publications/README.md

 The Logic Band: A Novel Neural Network Design For Advancing Artificial Intelligence.

-  Derek Smith
+By: Derek Smith (dlsmith323@gmail.com)
-  Lucasville, OH, United States
-  dlsmith323@gmail.com

 Medical meets Technology: Conception of theology